-A lot of time, effort, and energy goes into operating a manufacturing business.
-If you don’t have any left over for marketing your business, we don’t blame you.
+A lot of time, effort, and energy go into operating a manufacturing business.
+Many business owners feel like they don’t have leftover effort for marketing their business.
 However, if you want to boost manufacturing sales and grow your company, you need a commitment to marketing.

-Partnering with a marketing agency can take some of the pressure off your shoulders, allowing you to focus on running your business while they handle things like establishing your marketing strategy, content marketing, email marketing, SEO, and social media presence.
+Partnering with a marketing agency can take some of the pressure off your shoulders, allowing you to focus on running your business while they handle things like establishing or strengthening your online presence using tactics like content marketing, email marketing, SEO, and social media.

-Of course, there are a lot of marketing companies out there eager to offer you their services — and even more eager to take your money.
+Of course, there are many marketing companies out there eager to offer you their services — and even more eager to take your money.
 So how can you narrow down your choices and select the marketing agency that’s right for your manufacturing business?
 It helps to ask the right questions.

 Do I Really Need To Work With A Manufacturing Marketing Agency?